Home » Zebra Tarantula, Behavior, Care, Habitat, Diet, Handling

 These spiders are still rather simple to care for, although their defense mechanisms and speed make them more difficult.

-The Zebra Tarantula are accustomed to hot temperatures, and dry terrestrial regions and are good for the environment as they eat mosquitos.
+The Zebra Tarantula are accustomed to hot temperatures and dry terrestrial regions and is good for the environment as they eat mosquitoes.

 hair of zebra tarantula